cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 and what type of response should they expect?
-* If the project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with your users.
+* If the project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with users.
 Everyone will have security issues at some point - how you handle them displays the maturity of your project.